 Video game forums are bigger than ever, with multiple avenues for people to interact with their fellow gamers.
 Here’s a more comprehensive look at the most active video game forums today.

 Launched in 1999 as Game-Age Forums, NeoGAF hosts several forums ranging from gaming to Off-Topic for those times you and those online want to goof off or address critical issues like ‘Is there intelligent life out in the universe?’
 While lurking, I came across a topic about Red Dead Redemption II Online mode.

 The poster endearingly addressed the community as ‘Gaffers’ and asked about Red Dead’s Online mode, (something that has been a bit controversial due to its many technical issues).

 There’s a reason the ‘Frequently Asked Questions’ are right in the name.
 Keeping a simplistic yet timeless design, the site still proves it’s going strong for 23 years.

 A classic and a current powerhouse in gaming, IGN’s video game forum is all quality.
-It’s easily organized by gaming platform, (Xbox, PlayStation, Nintendo, etc.), and further into more specific topics.
+It’s easily organized by gaming platforms, (Xbox, PlayStation, Nintendo, etc.), and further into more specific topics.